The Big Data Picture

 • 5 interviews to 1 hire

 The base numbers enable you to forecast what activity is needed if you are going to need to repeat the same hiring.
 I find it useful to track the numbers for all roles in order to benchmark one against another, to identify which roles are going to be hard to fill, and progress against the needed activity.
-Used correctly, this will help you to set an attraction budget by role, appropriate to the job in hand.
+Used correctly, this will help you to set an attraction budget by role appropriate to the job in hand.

 This is where labor market insights come into play.
-When we consider activity, efficiency and result forecasts, you should really focus your efforts in improving in one area.
-This is either going to be by attracting more applicants and improving volumes, or attracting better qualified applicants and as a result, reducing the number of candidates needed to get to a successful hire.
-This data gives a micro view of the numbers needed to get the roles filled.
-Unless actions are taken to change the numbers for activity or efficiency, there is no reason to believe that the outcomes of any hiring projects are going to be any different.
+When we consider activity, efficiency, and result forecasts, you should really focus your efforts on improving in one area.
+This is either going to be by attracting more applicants and improving volumes or attracting better qualified applicants and, as a result, reducing the number of candidates needed to get to a successful hire.

-When you know the number of candidates needed to fill a single, or a number of roles, you can match this against the labor market data on a macro level (the whole market view), and then drill down on a micro level by location, job title, demographics, diversity, salary levels, hiring landscape (competitor employers for the same talent), etc. This will give you the all important context of your story, in order to get your “ask.”
-At the top of the post, we spoke about the need for recruiters and talent acquisition leaders to develop a reputation for being an expert voice, inside and outside of the organisation.It is using credible, explainable data in the story telling that establishes expert voice, because the contextual data shows that the story is more than gut feel or at best, educated guesswork.
+When you know the number of candidates needed to fill a single or a number of roles, you can match this against the labor market data on a macro level (the whole market view), and then drill down on a micro level by location, job title, demographics, diversity, salary levels, hiring landscape (competitor employers for the same talent), etc. This will give you the all important context of your story in order to get your “ask.”

 So where do you start with your story?
 Like all good stories, with “in the beginning.”
 This is outlining the job at hand.
 These are the roles we have to hire for now, and these are the metrics for activity and efficiency that demonstrate what we are going to have to achieve to get the roles filled.
-This demonstrates the ask, alongside the activity needed.
+This demonstrates the ask alongside the activity needed.

-Next you need to bring the ask into context, in relation to the market.
+Next, you need to bring the ask into context in relation to the market.
 Here, I would typically show the labor market insights to show the level of complexity.
-This might include things like the number of people in the location who share the same job title, the companies they work for, the average salary levels against the proposed salary levels you are hiring at, the competition for the same talent in the location etc. The more specific you can make the data you are showing, against the role, or roles you are hiring, the better you can build an understanding of the complexity of hiring.
-When the need, and the market position is properly understood, it is much easier to move to your own recommendations on what can be adjusted to get the job done.
-A very real example I was given of this was a government department who were able to use this data to recommend that they had a much better opportunity to base a department in Manchester, where there was a wider candidate pool and less competition, compared to the proposed location in London, and they could demonstrate the difference this would make in some nice graphs and charts.
+This might include things like the number of people in the location who share the same job title, the companies they work for, the average salary levels against the proposed salary levels you are hiring at, the competition for the same talent in the location etc.

-Sometimes you are going to win the changes you need because of the credibility of your argument, based on the relevant data you can show, other times it may not be possible, for any number of reasons.
 Another real benefit of presenting your case in this way is the defensive one, ensuring leadership understands the complexity of hiring.
-When the chiefs can see in data terms how difficult their ask is, and the genuine hurdles that stand in the way of success, then it is possible to balance expectation with reality.
-That could win you a bit of extra budget, or it could prevent you getting fired!
+When the chiefs can see in data terms how difficult their ask is and the genuine hurdles that stand in the way of success, then it is possible to balance expectation with reality.
+That could win you a bit of extra budget, or it could prevent you from getting fired!

 In the meantime, be good to each other.

-Bill
+- Bill

 Make smarter and informed hiring and strategic decisions with global talent market data.

-© 2021 Horsefly is a trademark of AI Recruitment Technologies Ltd. All rights reserved.
+© 2024 Horsefly is a trademark of AI Recruitment Technologies Ltd. All rights reserved.

 Terms and Conditions | Cookies | Privacy Policy